Palermo or Catania: Which Sicilian City to Visit?

 Accessibility

-One of the first things you need to assess when choosing between Palermo or Catania is the accessibility of either city.
-And as the capital of Sicily (and the fifth-largest city in Italy), it is relatively easy to get to Palermo from elsewhere in Italy and beyond.
+One of the first things you need to assess when choosing between Palermo and Catania is the accessibility of either city.
+As the capital of Sicily (and the fifth-largest city in Italy), it is relatively easy to get to Palermo from elsewhere in Italy and beyond.

 Palermo is home to the second-highest-traffic international airport in Sicily and it serves a number of destinations within Italy and in Europe and it serves a range of different airlines – so it is relatively easy to visit Palermo as a city break destination from further afield in Europe.
 If you need a transfer from the airport, you can book one here.